-NITK SURATHKAL BEACH: a two-hour ride from the MAHE campus can lead you to this place.
-It’s not very famous but certainly worth your time.
+NITK SURATHKAL BEACH: A two-hour ride from the MAHE campus can lead you to this place.
+It’s not very famous but undoubtedly worth your time.
 The best part about Surathkal Beach is that it is empty.
-It is not like Goa beaches; the sand stretches for about 10 meters inland only but minus the crowds it can craft a heavenly feeling.
-There is also a small shop quite near the lighthouse that serves delicious snacks.
+It is not like Goa beaches; the sand only stretches about 10 meters inland, but minus the crowds, it can craft a heavenly feeling.
+There is also a tiny shop quite near the lighthouse that serves delicious snacks.

-END POINT: Arguably the most popular hangout zone for Martians, endpoint boasts a variety of flora.
-It is located at the edge of the hill (or rather cliff).
-The river below and beautiful hills in the vicinity makes it a pleasant spot to spend time at.
+END POINT: Arguably the most popular hangout zone for Martians, the endpoint boasts a variety of flora.
+It is located at the hill’s edge (or rather cliff).
+The river below and the beautiful hills in the vicinity make it a pleasant spot to spend time at.

 MALPE: Situated in Udupi, Malpe is just a half an hour drive from the college.
 It’s clean and well-kept.
 Eateries are neatly lined up outside the beach area on the pavement.
 A large statue of Gandhiji welcomes you, as you enter.
 The white sands, shallow waters, and water sports (especially parasailing and jet sky) only add the cherry to the cake.
 The only problem is that it gets extremely crowded on weekends!